dEhiN/CourseraCourse--IntroductionToGitAndGitHub--PushLocalCommitsToGitHub/README.md

 # CourseraProgram--GoogleITAutomation--exercise_fork

-Forked copy of the main Google repo below:
+A forked copy of the repo below for an exercise for the _Google IT Automation with Python program_ on Coursera.

 ### Google IT Automation with Python Professional Certificate - Practice files

-This repository contains the practice files used throughout the courses that are part of the Google IT Automation with Python Professional Certificate
+This repository contains the practice files used throughout the courses that are part of the _Google IT Automation with Python_ Professional Certificate.
 There's a separate folder for each course.